-A quality improvement report is developed annually based on performance measure reports and at a minimum will identify the systemic issue, the proposed resolution, and the established time frame for implementation.
+A quality improvement report is developed annually based on performance measure reports and, at a minimum, will identify the systemic issue, the proposed resolution, and the established timeframe for implementation.
 Established timeframes from the annual report for remediation activities will be discussed and reviewed during quarterly meetings.
 The report will be updated as appropriate when systemic remediation activities have been completed.
 Effectiveness of system improvement activities will be monitored no less than annually at the QIS meeting based on new reports on the established performance measures.
 Significant systemic issues will be addressed by MHD and/or DSDS through increased reporting or monitoring as deemed necessary and appropriate.
-Results of the system improvement report will be available on the DSDS web site.